cidgoh/DataHarmonizer/docs/README_developer.md

 1. Add translated UI strings to `web/translations/translations.json` under the new language code.
 2. In `schema.yaml`, add a block under `extensions.locales.value.<langcode>` containing translated `slots`, `enums`, and/or `classes` entries.
 Only fields that differ from the default need to be listed.
-3. No code changes are required — the dropdown, deep merge, and translation namespace machinery all derive the available locales dynamically from these two sources.
+3. No code changes are required — the dropdown and deep-merge machinery derive the available locales dynamically from these two sources.

 ---